Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 - Running the same query in the portal should result in something like the following

     ![Screenshot of extra properties](./extra_properties.png)

+### Module 3: Monitor your Azure Arc-enabled servers using Azure Monitor, Change Tracking and Inventory

+#### Objective

+In this module, you will learn how to deploy the Azure Monitor agent to your Arc-enabled Windows and Linux machines, how to deploy the dependency agent to your Arc-enabled Windows machines, how to enable the _VM Insights_ solution to start monitoring your machines using Azure Monitor, how to run queries on the Log analytics workspace and how to configure alerts.
+In addition, you will learn how to use the Change Tracking and Inventory features to track changes in your machine.

+#### Task 1: Use the Azure portal and search for Azure Update manager

 ### Module 5: Enable Azure update manager for the Arc-enabled servers